Germany landscape

 Exit Rules — Leaving Germany

-EU Pet Passport for EU travel.
-Health certificate for non-EU destinations.
+EU Pet Passport for EU travel (valid only for owners habitually resident in an EU member state).
+Health certificate for non-EU destinations, and required for all non-EU-resident owners regardless of destination.
 German vets provide excellent documentation for international travel.

 Helpful Videos